softlayer/ember-cli-jsdoc/CONTRIBUTING.md

 2. Commit your changes.
 If your pull request fixes an issue specify it in the commit message.
 Here's an example:
 `git commit -m "Close #12 Fix passing of context"`

-6. Push to your fork and submit a pull request againt the `develop` branch (due to our use of the [git-flow branching model](https://github.com/nvie/gitflow)).
+6. Push to your fork and submit a pull request againt the `master` branch.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

 We try to be quick about responding to tickets but sometimes we get a bit backlogged.
 If the response is slow, try to find someone on IRC(#softlayer) to give the ticket a review.